Naif-Al-Ajlani/SM23-AI-ROS-02/README.md

 # SM23-AI-ROS-02
-Download Turtlebot3 with SLAM packeges with compatible ROS packeges to create a map and save it while simultaneously make the robot model determin the environment based on its position.
+Download Turtlebot3 with SLAM packages with compatible ROS packages to create a map and save it while simultaneously make the robot model determine the environment based on its position.

-# SLAM defnition
+# SLAM Definition

 Simultaneous localization and mapping (SLAM) is an algorithmic approach used in robotics to solve the computational problem of constructing or updating a map of an unknown environment while simultaneously keeping track of an agent's(robot) location within that environment.